Marketing and recruitment guidance for School Direct and ITT providers.

 - continuing to recruit through holiday periods to fill places

 Use our marketing materials templates.
-Familiarise yourself with the messages from the NCTL national teacher recruitment campaign, Your Future, Their Future.
+Familiarise yourself with the messages from the national teacher recruitment campaign, Get into Teaching.
 You can use these messages and a range of campaign materials to support your own local marketing.

 This is often the first place candidates will look, so make sure it has all the information about the places you have available, and a named contact and number.
 Ensure that all your partners also signpost your programme on their websites and vice versa: working together to help fill places.
 Where possible, establish links with university departments and career services, and keep them updated on how many places you have and when you fill them, so they can keep their own sites up to date.